-- Territorial and municipal governments in Yukon spend $11 million a year managing waste.
+- Territorial and municipal governments in the Yukon spend $12 million a year managing waste.

 - Closing the Whitehorse landfill and replacing it could cost up to $27 million.

-- The faster we fill waste facilities, the more money we will need to pay to expand or build new waste facilities.
+- The faster we fill waste facilities, the more money we'll need to pay to expand or build new waste facilities.

 - Taxpayers and governments will pay the increasing costs of waste management.

 - Read the City of Whitehorse’s 2013 Solid Waste Action Plan for more information.